 Reishi Mushroom Nutrition

-Known as the “mushroom of immortality”, reishi has been utilized for over 2000 years in Japan and China to promote healthy respiratory, digestive, circulatory, and cardiovascular systems.
+Reishi has been utilized for over 2000 years in Japan and China to promote healthy respiratory, digestive, circulatory, and cardiovascular systems.
 These mushrooms are strongly anti-inflammatory and tied to better immune function and mental clarity.
 Many current studies also show that reishi mushrooms can prevent tumor growth and reduce the metastasis of cancerous cells.
-Check out our reishi mushroom extract to reap the benefits of this amazing mushroom.
+Check out our reishi mushroom extract if you are interested in adding reishi into your diet.

 Chaga Mushroom Nutrition